Positive psychology is often associated with the positive aspects of life, yet it is much more than that.

 - 19 Best Positive Psychology Interventions + How to Apply Them shares tools and techniques to make our personal and professional lives more fulfilling.
 Particular favorites include the imagined self technique, gratitude interventions, and the have-a-good day exercise.

-- Positive Psychology Examples: 5 Ways to Put It Into Practice focuses on five techniques to promote values, strengths, and self-compassion.
+- 12 Inspiring Real-Life Positive Psychology Examples focuses on techniques to promote values, strengths, and self-compassion.
 The best possible self, gratitude visit, and daily strength awareness exercises are great places to start.

 - Top 16 Coaching Forms & Templates for Your Sessions provides an essential suite of coaching templates to organize sessions and provide the optimal coaching experiences.
 Start by checking out some of the intake, evaluation, and life and health coaching forms.